-- Block sales have been very consistent and as at 30th June there were only a handful not spoken for.
-Titles should be available for Stage 2 within weeks. - Thanks to Moira Shire as Joint Venture partner and a big thankyou to our Chairman David Liddell who has been particularly active in this project.
+- Block sales were very strong and although the last few are yet to settle, all blocks are spoken for. - Thanks to Moira Shire as Joint Venture partner and a big thankyou to our Chairman David Liddell who has been particularly active in this project.